RoyalUr/RoyalUr.net/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new idea to improve The Royal Game of Ur
+about: Suggest a new idea to improve RoyalUr.net
 title: ''
 labels: ''
 assignees: ''

 ---

-_Describe the feature you'd like to see added to The Royal Game of Ur._
+_Describe the feature you'd like to see added to RoyalUr.net._

 Please add:
 1. A clear and descriptive title to this issue.